irskep/irskep.github.com/content/posts/2017-11-17-how-i-use-git.md

 # My employer's git workflow

 I work at Hipmunk.
-We use a rebase-and-squash workflow. this means that when a pull request has been reviewed, the tests pass, and it's ready to go "into production," all the commits from the branch are combined into one and added as a single commit on the master branch, with the pull request
+We use a rebase-and-squash workflow.
+This means that when a pull request has been reviewed, the tests pass, and it's ready to go "into production," all the commits from the branch are combined into one and added as a single commit on the master branch, with the pull request